JENNIFERL4209/07-sinatra-structure-lab/README.md

 Don't forget to run your tests!

 ## Wait, so what does this app do?
 Honestly, nothing.
 The `Dog` model had nothing to do with the front end.
 We didn't pass any information around between the front/backend.
 That will come soon enough.
-For now, you just need to get familiar with all of the files in an Sinatra app.
+For now, you just need to get familiar with all of the files in a Sinatra app.